 8. A/B Testing and Twitter analytics

-It is quite imperative to test everything, be it your Adwords copy, landing page, subject lines of emails, or headlines of articles and blogs.
+It is imperative to test everything, be it your Adwords copy, landing page, subject lines of emails, or headlines of articles and blogs.
 A comprehensive and constant test ultimately optimizes the end result.
 Similar tests and checks do apply to social media as well.

 And for this, A/B Testing comes into the picture.
 It permits you to be in charge of (A) and put it up against a challenger (B).
 It is not restricted to testing landing pages and related advertisements.
 You can also run A/B tests on your Twitter account for free.
 Most of the tests focus on conversion rates.

 If your Twitter audience is vast, you may not need to post your tweets multiple times.
 With a good quantity of impressions, your tweets can generate more interactions.
-These interactions will eventually reflect on how engaged your following is with your tweets.
+These interactions will eventually reflect how engaged your following is with your tweets.
 Based on the results, you can make adjustments and test again.

 Brands have become aggressively competitive to gain more popularity on Twitter.
 But a basic optimization and preliminary understanding of Twitter’s capability can give your brand an edge over the others.

-Twitter is growing by leaps and bounds.
+Even in 2023, Twitter is growing by leaps and bounds.
 It boasts an active user base with millions.
 You just need to zero in on your target audience to score leads with an apt marketing strategy in place.